-Sno-Isle Libraries offer free public computers and free printing up to 70 pages per week.
+Sno-Isle libraries offer free public computers and free printing up to 70 pages per week.
 Color printing is available at most libraries for 50 cents a page.
-You may reserve a computer up to three days in advance for up to two hours of computer time per day.
+You may reserve a computer up to 3 days in advance.
 Choose Sno-Isle Public network to get free Wi-Fi on your wireless device.
-Check out a laptop or tablet and work on the internet anywhere in the library.
-Many libraries offer black and white and color copies, scanning, and self-service fax machines.
+Check out a laptop and work on the internet anywhere in the library.
+Many libraries offer black-and-white and color copiers, scanning, and self-service fax machines.

 Most materials check out for three weeks, though movies on DVD have a one-week loan period (children's DVDs and TV series have a three-week period).

 Limits on materials

-Sno-Isle Libraries does not charge fines.
-Once an overdue item is returned, your record is cleared and you may use your library card again.
+Sno-Isle Libraries does not charge fines for overdue items.
+Once the overdue item is returned, your record is cleared and you may use your library card again.
 The borrower must reimburse the library to replace a lost item.